michaelerule/ssm/README.md

 N_vec=[num_units_pop1,num_units_pop2]
 ```

-Declare the model
+Declare the model.
 ```
 plds = LDS(N=np.sum(N_vec),D=np.sum(D_vec),emissions="poisson_compound", emission_kwargs=dict(link="softplus",N_vec=N_vec,D_vec=D_vec))
 ```

 Let "ys" be your data matrix of size T (number of time points) x N (number of neurons).
-The neurons must be ordered in terms of which population they come from.<br>
+The neurons must be ordered in terms of which population they come from.
+In this example, the first 20 columns of "ys" would be for the first population. <br><br>
 Fit the model.
 ```
 plds.initialize(ys)